containers/podman-desktop/CONTRIBUTING.md

 - Format and lint checking
 - Cross-platform builds (Windows, macOS, Linux)
+- Unit test (Linux)
+- E2E tests (Linux, triggered by PR check, do not prevent merging of the PR in case of instability)

 You can follow these jobs in Github Actions https://github.com/containers/podman-desktop/actions